SharkMonkeyApps/WonderCalc/README.md

 A calculator that is wondrous

 This iOS app is built in SwiftUI.
-It has a calculator that allows you to view previous calculations to prevent typos.
+It has a calculator that allows you to view previous calculations and make updates to eliminate typos.

 ## Setup